oneops/oneops-training/includes/user-1-beginner-1-intro.md

 - Speak up <!-- .element: class="fragment" -->
 - Ask on chat <!-- .element: class="fragment" -->

-We have time for questions, but you can also ask more later. <!-- .element: class="fragment" -->
+- There is time for questions <!-- .element: class="fragment" -->

 ## Questions?